grpc/proposal/A33-3p-identity.md

 * Approver: a11r
 * Status: Draft
 * Implemented in: core, cpp
-* Last updated: 2020-12-21
+* Last updated: 2021-01-20
 * Discussion at:

 ## Abstract

-Enable access to Google APIs directly with 3p identities.
+The purpose of this proposal is to enable access to Google APIs directly with 3p identities.

 ## Background